mfc0d1ng/Generic-singly-linked-list-in-C-language/README.md

     /* Print the matrix */
     for (List_iterator it = List_begin(&matrix); it; it = it->next)
     {
-        for (size_t i = 0; i < 10; i++)
+        /* Print the current row in matrix */ for (size_t i = 0; i < 10; i++)
         {
             printf("%i ", List_data(int *, it)[i]);
         }
-        /* Free the memory which is allocated for matrix */ free(List_data(int *, it));
+        /* Free the current row in matrix */ free(List_data(int *, it));
         puts("");
     }